molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Representation of Molecule Substructures
 ----------------------------------------

-From the ground up, a molecular graph can only be constructed via an instance of class `CDPL.Chem.Molecule`_.
+From scratch, a molecular graph can only be constructed via an instance of class `CDPL.Chem.Molecule`_.
 Adding atoms and bonds by calling dedicated methods (see next section) will create new `CDPL.Chem.Atom`_ and `CDPL.Chem.Bond`_ objects which from that point on are owned and managed by the creating `CDPL.Chem.Molecule`_ instance.
 For the specification of arbitrary sets of `CDPL.Chem.Atom`_ and